2015 NBA Finals: Game 6

 The Warriors finished off the Cavaliers 105–97, winning the series 4–2.
-The Warriors outscored the Cavaliers 28–15 in the 1st quarter.
-However, the Cavaliers went on a big run to cut the deficit to 2 at halftime, trailing 45–43.
+The Warriors outscored the Cavaliers 28–15 in the first quarter, but the Cavaliers went on a big run to cut the deficit to 2 at halftime, trailing 45–43.
 The Cavaliers led 47–45 early in the third quarter, their only lead of the second half.

-However, the Warriors outscored the Cavaliers 28–18 in the 3rd quarter, leading by as many 15 before taking a 12-point lead into the 4th, leading 73–61.
-In the 4th quarter, the Cavaliers cut the deficit down to 7, but the Warriors pushed the lead back to 15.
+However, the Warriors outscored the Cavaliers 28–18 in the third quarter, leading by as many 15 before taking a 12-point lead into the fourth, leading 73–61.
+In the fourth quarter, Cleveland cut the deficit down to seven, but Golden State pushed the lead back to 15.

 The Cavaliers, led by J.R.
 Smith, made a late surge to cut it to 4 with under 40 seconds remaining.
 However, the Warriors hit their free throws and closed out the series, giving the franchise their first title since 1975, and the city of Oakland its first major league sports championship since the Oakland Athletics won the 1989 World Series.

 Andre Iguodala, who did not start for the Warriors until Game 4 of the Finals, was named the Finals MVP for his instrumental defense against LeBron James, who led the Cavaliers with 32 points.
 Iguodala had the third lowest scoring average of any Finals MVP in NBA history.
-James became the youngest player to score 5000 career points in the playoffs.
+James became the youngest player to score 5,000 career points in the playoffs.